 Homeowners urged to get flood insurance

-ROSEBURG, Ore. – The Roseburg Community Development Department encourages local homeowners in or near flood zones to make sure they have sufficient flood insurance to protect their homes this fall and winter, which is predicted to be colder and wetter than usual.
+ROSEBURG, Ore. – The Roseburg Community Development Department encourages local homeowners in or near flood zones to make sure they have sufficient flood insurance to protect their homes this spring.

 Homeowners whose property is located in a special flood hazard area are required by the Federal Emergency Management Agency (FEMA) to buy flood insurance, which is not covered by most homeowners insurance.

 “Ensuring those with structures inside the City limits and located in the floodplain adhere to FEMA floodplain development guidelines helps the City to maintain a Community Service Rating through the National Flood Insurance Program, which, in turn, creates a lower floodplain insurance premium for all those Roseburg residents who must buy flood insurance,” said Roseburg Community Development Department Director Stuart Cowie.

 Renters insurance also doesn’t typically cover flooding, according to FEMA.